OceanOptics/ifcb-tools/README.md

   - Set configuration file based on default.cfg:
     - Copy and rename default.cfg file
     - Edit that new file with your favorite text editor (Sublime Text, Matlab...)
-    - Follow comments in the file and feel all the fields
+    - Follow comments in the file and fill all the fields
     - To export data to EcoTaxa the following parameters need to be true:
       - `process.blobs=true`
       - `process.features=true`